CyberUltron-Nikhil/Cyberultron-AI/progress/till_23_04_2025/nikhils_progress.md

 - currently working on developing the Agent Graph .
 - Looking into Autonomous rule generation , report generation and some other applications for application into DDOS and BOT protection .
 But still confused about what the expected end result is .
+- potential applications of Agentic AI in DDOS and BOT protections :
+ - Generating a comprehensive report on the Attack after detection so that the user can understand the behaviours of the attack and the appropriate reponse
+ - Generating suggestions for Rules that can be applied to the DDOS or BOT protection attack before deploying them on the API security engine

 ### Requirements :
 1. Open AI credits